senzing-garage/serve-grpc/README.md

    It is in escaped JSON format.
    It will be used when working with the gRPC test client.

-1. Start the gRPC test client.
+1. In a separate terminal, start the gRPC test client.
    Example:

     ```console